fsfe/reuse-tool/docs/man/reuse.rst

 .. option:: --root PATH

-  Set the root of the project to PATH.
+  Set the root of the project to ``PATH``.
 Normally this defaults to the root of the current working directory's VCS repository, or to the current working directory.

+  If ``PATH`` is a child directory of a VCS repository's root, then reuse's VCS logic will not be enabled.

 .. option::  --help